COS 333 Project: Final Submission Information

-The documentation must include the following files with
+The submission must include the following files with

 EXACTLY these names, all lower case:

-- A standard first page index.html that looks exactly like this one.
+- A standard first page called index.html that looks exactly like this template.
 This page must

 refer to the other components of the documentation as shown.
 It must